 To Apply: Please send a cover letter and resume to Lynn Trizna at Lynn.Trizna@RodaleInstitute.org.

-Deadlines: Suggested deadlines are listed below.
+Deadlines: Applications will close when all four internship positions are filled.
 If you miss a deadline, or you are interested in a internship that does not meet the minimum duration, please contact Lynn Trizna, Project Manager at Lynn.Trizna@RodaleInstitute.org, as exceptions can sometimes be made based on the needs of Rodale Institute.

 About Rodale Institute: Rodale Institute is a 501(c)(3) nonprofit dedicated to pioneering organic farming through research and outreach.
 For seventy years, the Institute has been researching the best practices of organic agriculture and sharing findings with farmers and scientists throughout the world, advocating for policies that support farmers, and educating consumers about how going organic is the healthiest option for people and the planet.